Vernon Sturdee: East Indies campaign

 Sturdee attempted to defend the islands to the north of Australia to satisfy an allied agreement made during the second Four-Power Staff Conference at Singapore on 22 February 1941.
 With only one AIF infantry brigade available, the 23rd, he could only afford to protect the islands most strategically important to the defence of Australia.
 He sent Gull Force centred on the 2/21st Infantry Battalion to Ambon, Lark Force centred on the 2/22nd to Rabaul, and Sparrow Force centred on the 2/40th Infantry Battalion with 2/2nd Independent Company to Timor.

-Sturdee knew that their prospects were slim at best but the was required to secure Dutch support for the defence of the region.
+Sturdee knew that their prospects were slim at best but he was required to secure Dutch support for the defence of the region.
 He expected them "to put up the best possible defence" with what resources they had, and hopefully slow the Japanese advance to allow time for reinforcements to arrive.
 When there were doubts about the morale of one commander, Sturdee replaced him with a staff officer from Army Headquarters who volunteered for the position despite being well aware of the odds.
 All the garrisons were overrun after a spirited defence, except for the 2/2nd Independent Company, which managed to hold on in East Timor.